naddison36/eth-scratch3/README.md

 This project is deploying to Heroku hence the `registry.heroku.com/eth-scratch3` image names.
 These will need to be changed if deploying to other cloud-based container registries.

+# Hosting

+The Scratch playground with Ethereum extensions has been deploed to an [AWS S3](https://aws.amazon.com/s3/) bucket called `scratch.addisonbrown.com.au`.
+This is made publically available via [Static Website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) at endpoint http://scratch.addisonbrown.com.au.s3-website.us-east-2.amazonaws.com

+To speed up the delivery of the static files, [AWS CloudFront](https://aws.amazon.com/cloudfront/) is used a content delivery network (CDN).
+The CloudFront distribution domain name is http://d38knlehb6x8uc.cloudfront.net

+[AWS Route 53](https://aws.amazon.com/route53/) has the DNS records to route the `scratch.addisonbrown.com.au` subdomain to the CloudFront distribution.
+Speficically, it has A and AAAA alias records to route IPv4 and IPv6 addresses.

+The partent `addisonbrown.com.au` domain is managed by [netregistry](https://netregistry.com.au).
+It delegates responsibility for the `scratch.addisonbrown.com.au` subdomain to Route 53 by adding a NS records.
+A separate NS record is created for each of the four name services in the Route 53 service.

+[AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) is used to issue the certificate for the `scratch.addisonbrown.com.au` subdomain.
+This is required for the secure https connections to the CloudFront distribution.

+See [Creating a Subdomain That Uses Amazon Route 53 as the DNS Service without Migrating the Parent Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html) for more information.

 # Continuous Integration

 [CicleCi](https://circleci.com/) is used for CI.
 The config file is [.circleci/config.yml](.circleci/config.yml).
 The CircleCi jobs can be viewed at https://circleci.com/gh/naddison36/eth-scratch3/tree/master.